 Posttraumatic stress disorder (PTSD) is a major health problem for the nation's Veterans, leading to significant physical and mental health morbidity and mortality.
 Current empirically-supported interventions ameliorate symptoms but generally do not restore full functioning, so the development of alternative or complementary approaches is a critical need.
-Large numbers of Veterans are seeking out yoga as a part of their recovery plans, but there is no standardization of yoga protocols.
+Large numbers of Veterans are seeking out yoga as a part of their recovery plans, but there is not enough evidence to recommend yoga for treatment of PTSD.
 Likely reflecting this heterogeneity, evidence of yoga's efficacy is highly variable.
-This project aims to address this problem by elucidating the mechanisms by which yoga impacts PTSD, thereby guiding the development of standards for yoga for PTSD.
+This project aims to address this problem by comparing the effect of yoga to a matched exercise control condition.
+The study will also explore the mechanisms by which yoga impacts PTSD.
 Ultimately, the goal of this research would be to contribute to integrative care planning, whereby multiple approaches can be applied in a synergistic manner to restore wellness for Veterans affected by PTSD.

 Posttraumatic stress disorder (PTSD) is a chronic, debilitating condition with a broad negative impact on physical and mental health functioning.
 Excellent, empirically-supported interventions for PTSD are readily available to Veterans, but the majority of patients who receive the best available treatments continue to have a diagnosable disorder after treatment.
 This suggests that complementary interventions may be useful to fully restore functioning.
 In addition, many patients seek alternatives to psychotherapy or pharmacotherapy.
 This is evident in the increasing numbers of individuals with PTSD are turning to alternative approaches.
 At present, however, the investigators lack a good evidence base from which to make recommendations about the use of complementary and alternative approaches.